ChiriVulpes/soulus/README.md

 Summoners support comparators, they will output a signal strength of 1 if they are at 0% summoned and 15 if they are at 100% summoned.
 If they're not active, they will output a signal strength of 0.

+By default, over time the Summoner will use up the Soulbook inside of it.
+The amount of essence in its Soulbook translates directly to the uses of the Summoner.
+Once the Soulbook is empty, the Summoner will stop functioning.
+Removing the Soulbook after this point, therefore, will return an empty Soulbook, of the current alignment.
+(Once a Soulbook has an alignment, it cannot be removed)

 ## Summoner Upgrades [🡅](#table-of-contents)

-There are three upgrades for a summoner.
+There are three main upgrades for a summoner.
 An Oscillating Gear increases the speed, a Blood Crystal increases the quantity, and a Murky Orb increases the activation range.

 ### Oscillating Gear [🡅](#table-of-contents)